 Building interest in windsurfing

 The club originally started with windsurfing from Sollerudstranda at Lysaker.
-Later, the windsurfers struck a deal with the former Civil Aviation Authority for having their base at Rolfstangen on Snårøya, where the club resides to this day.
-In 2015, the area became regulated for use of the windsurfing club and we have a 40-year agreement for usage from the Environment Directorate.
+Later, the windsurfers struck a deal with the former Civil Aviation Authority for having their base at Rolfstangen on Snarøya, where the club resides to this day.
+In 2015, the area became regulated for use for organized windsurfing and we have a 40-year lease agreement with the Norwegian Environment Agency.

-The ambition of LBK is to build interest in windsurfing as a recreational sport (and elite sport) in Norway, also amongst people who might not normally be drawn towards organized sports.
-Please contact us if this sounds like it could appeal to you.
+The ambition of LBK is to build interest in windsurfing as a recreational sport in Norway, also among people who might not normally be drawn towards organized sports.